Saturday, June 30, 2018

 Disney Animal Kingdom Area:

 The Animal Kingdom lodge and villas are beautiful resorts.
 They may be two of the most beautiful resorts in all of Disney property.
 Their only downside is their distance from other locations.
-To keep the grounds for the animals on the savanna, their is a needed distance from everything else, which comes with the price of seclusion.
+To keep the grounds for the animals on the savanna, there is a needed distance from everything else, which comes with the price of seclusion.
 It is definitely worth the stay, but requires a car for ease of access (I would never tell anyone to rely solely on bus transportation here and the cost of uber or the Minnie Vans can add up quick).

 One thing that could go a long way in easing the disconnected feel would be a transportation system connecting the lodge to the Animal Kingdom park.
 Here, I would go with a train, like proposed Fort Wilderness and the Wilderness Lodge.
 The Wildlife or Wildebeest Express.
 I can envision two different paths for the train.
 One connecting you to the main entrance.
 This would likely also require the reworking of the bus pick-up and drop off locations.
 The second would be to connect to the Africa section of the park.
 This in many ways makes the most sense to me.
 It creates a unique perk for the resort and thematically ties the resort to the specific entrance.
 This would require a security checkpoint and ticket gate at the lodge, but Disney has a history of this kind of transportation (the Disneyland monorail).